David Peralta Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.30 team ERA ranks 16th across all league pitching staffs.
+- The Cardinals' 4.38 team ERA ranks 17th among all league pitching staffs.

-- Cardinals pitchers combine to surrender 31 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Cardinals pitchers combine to rank 19th in baseball in home runs allowed (33 total, 1.2 per game).

-- In his last appearance on Sunday, the right-hander tossed six innings against the Seattle Mariners, giving up three earned runs while surrendering five hits.
+- The righty's last appearance was on Wednesday against the San Francisco Giants, when he tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.

+- The 26-year-old has an ERA of 5.47, with 5.8 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .323 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.